Take the Quiz

 Building and pest inspections are a must when buying established property.
 These inspections can be avoided when buying off the plan.

-With all the checks complete you can proceed to exchange, usually with a 10 per cent deposit.
+With all the checks complete on your new home contract you can proceed to exchange, usually with a 10 per cent deposit.
 This sum can be varied with the vendor’s agreement that may include a reduced deposit coupled with other support incentives available to first home buyers.

 If you buy at an auction there’s no cooling off period which applies in most states, so you want to be pretty certain that you have your finance in order, the contract is solid and you really want the property before putting down any money.